 Check out this article to choose the most convenient way to buy cryptocurrencies, including USDT.

-NB: For USDT transfers, Cryptopay supports ERC20 network only.
-All the funds sent via other networks (e.g. BEP20, TRC20) will be lost forever.
+NB: For USDT transfers, Cryptopay supports ERC20 and TRC20 networks.
+All the funds sent via other networks (e.g. BEP20) will be lost forever.

 The world of crypto is vast and intricate - if you feel overwhelmed, check out Cryptopay Learn.
 It is a perfect place to start for beginners trying to understand the basics of crypto.
 For more experienced crypto enthusiasts, this is also an excellent opportunity to brush up on their knowledge.
 The more you learn, the more you earn!